 Do I need to purchase a Florida notary stamp?
 What notary supplies do I need when I become a Florida notary?

-When becoming a Florida notary, to perform notarial acts in the state of Florida, you need at minimum a Florida notary stamp.
-A Florida notary record book, sometimes called a journal, is recommended by the Secretary of State but not required.
+After becoming a Florida notary, to perform notarial acts in the state of Florida, you need at minimum a Florida notary stamp.
+A Florida notary record book, sometimes called a journal, is recommended by the Florida Secretary of State but is not required.
 A Florida notary stamp must meet the following requirements:

-2. Must make an impression that is clear, legible, and capable of photographic reproduction
+2. Make an impression that is clear, legible, and capable of photographic reproduction.

-7. Must include the words "Notary Public-State of Florida"
+7. Include the words "Notary Public-State of Florida".

 How do I order a Florida notary stamp and record book?